Posterior reversible encephalopathy syndrome: Treatment

-There is no direct treatment for PRES, other than removing or treating any underlying cause.
+There is no specific treatment for PRES, other than removing or treating any underlying cause.
 For instance, immunosuppressive medication may need to be withheld.
 40% of all people with PRES are unwell enough to require intensive care unit admission for close observation and treatment of complications.
-Those with seizures are administered anticonvulsants.
+Those with PRES with seizures are treated using standard anticonvulsants used in other seizure disorders as there are no specific medications specific to PRES with seizures.
+However, in those with PRES due to pre-eclampsia or eclampsia, IV magnesium sulfate is the preferred medication for both seizures and hypertension.

-If there is a hypertensive emergency, the blood pressure is lowered by 20-30% using continuous infusion of a blood pressure lowering drug with close monitoring.
+There are no universally accepted blood pressure lowering goals in those with PRES and hypertension, however, if there is a hypertensive emergency, the blood pressure may lowered quickly, but not less than 25% within the first hour with the goal of blood pressure normalization within 24 to 48 hours.
+There are no blood pressure lowering agents that are specifically used in PRES with hypertension, but commonly used agents include the intravenous medications nicardipine, clevidipine or labetalol which are fast acting, quickly adjustable, and can be given using continuous infusion with close monitoring.
 Of the blood pressure lowering agents available, nitrates may need to be avoided as there is a concern that this may aggravate the PRES even while lowering the blood pressure.
-In PRES secondary to pre-eclampsia, magnesium sulfate may be administered.

 Prognosis

 With adequate treatment, 70-90% of people with PRES make a full recovery within hours to days.
 8–17% of people with PRES die, although this is not always a direct consequence of the PRES.
 Of those who have residual symptoms after PRES, this is attributable largely to hemorrhage.
 Non-resolution of MRI abnormalities has been linked with poorer outcomes.
-If PRES was caused by pre-eclampsia the prognosis is better than in PRES due to other causes.
+The presence of brain hemorrhage and cytotoxic edema (brain edema with concomittant brain tissue damage) is also associated with a poor prognosis.
+If PRES was caused by pre-eclampsia or eclampsia the prognosis is better than in PRES due to other causes.

 Factors that predict poorer prognosis are the person's age, the level of C-reactive protein in the blood (a marker of inflammation), altered mental state at the time of diagnosis, and altered markers of coagulation.
 People with diabetes may have a worse outcome, and abnormalities in the corpus callosum on MRI have been linked with worse prognosis.
 Some patterns on electroencephalography (EEG) are also associated with a poorer outcome.

-After an episode of PRES, even when it was associated with seizure activity, only a small proportion of people remains at risk of ongoing seizures and the majority can eventually discontinue anticonvulsant treatment.
+After an episode of PRES, even when it was associated with seizure activity, only a small proportion of people remain at risk of ongoing seizures and the majority can eventually discontinue anticonvulsant treatment.
+Approximately 3% of those with PRES will develop late, recurrent seizures with 1% developing a chronic seizure disorder (epilepsy).